 pi-dee-ah: Greek for "paideia" - to teach, instruct, guide, train and nurture

-In every public high school in all 50 states, it is absolutely legal to offer academic, elective Bible classes!
+In every public high school in all 50 states, it is legal to offer elective, academic Bible classes!

 "This book (The Bible and Its Influence) splendidly illustrates the importance of the Bible for understanding western culture.
 It does so in a way that is respectful towards Jewish and Christian tradition and that also appreciates the light shed on the Bible by modern historical study.
 It takes an ecumenical approach that avoids confessionalism but is appreciative of the positive role that the Bible can play in our society.
 It is an excellent illustration of the way the Bible can and should be taught in American public schools."
 John Collins, Ph.D, Professor Yale Divinity School